-Penalties associated with an alcohol-related revocation of a driver's license include a \$680 reinstatement fee, application for a driver's license and possibly enrollment in the Ignition Interlock Device Program.
-Each offense has unique criminal penalties in addition to administrative sanctions, depending on the arrest situation, previous driving violations and criminal record.
+Penalties associated with an alcohol-related revocation of a driver's license include a \$680 reinstatement fee, application for a driver's license, and possibly enrollment in the Ignition Interlock Device Program.
+Each offense has unique criminal penalties in addition to administrative sanctions, depending on the arrest situation, previous driving violations, and criminal record.
 Penalties will be more severe if you:

 - Have prior DWI arrests.

-- Have an alcohol concentration of 0.16 percent or above.
+- Have an alcohol concentration of 0.16 or above.

 - Have a child younger than 16 years of age in the vehicle at the time of the stop.

 - Are under age 21.

 - Refuse a pre-arrest breath test.

-If you are found to have an alcohol concentration of 0.08 percent or above or refuse to take a test to determine an alcohol concentration, you may receive a seven-day temporary license.
+If you are found to have an alcohol concentration of 0.08 or above, or refuse to take a test to determine an alcohol concentration, may receive a seven-day temporary license.
 At the end of the seven-day period, your driver's license will be revoked.

-First offense
+First Offense

 - Minimum of 90-day revocation (30 days if you plead guilty to DWI). - No work permit will be issued until a 15-day revocation period has passed, and until reinstatement requirements have been met.
-A work permit is not an option if you had an alcohol concentration of 0.16 percent or greater. - Optional enrollment in the Ignition Interlock Device Program. - 90 days in jail, a \$1,000 fine or both.
+A work permit is not an option if you had an alcohol concentration of 0.16 or greater. - Enrollment in the Ignition Interlock Device Program is an option. - 90 days in jail and/or a \$1,000 fine.

-Second offense
+Second Offense

-- Minimum one-year license revocation if the second offense occurred within 10 years of the first offense. - Possible required enrollment in the Ignition Interlock Device Program. - One year in jail, a \$3,000 fine or both. - Impounded license plates.
+- Minimum one-year license revocation if the second offense occurred within 10 years of the first offense. - Enrollment in the Ignition Interlock Device Program may be required. - One year in jail and/or a \$3,000 fine. - · License plates are impounded.

-Third offense
+Third Offense

-- Loss of license for a minimum of three years if the third offense occurred within 10 years of the first two offenses. - Canceled license. - Required chemical use assessment. - Required enrollment in the Ignition Interlock Device program. - One year in jail, a \$3,000 fine or both. - Forfeited vehicle and impounded license plates. - Jail or maximum bail and electronic monitoring.
+- Loss of license for a minimum of three years if the third offense occurred within 10 years of the first two offenses. - · License is canceled. - · A chemical use assessment is required. - Enrollment in the Ignition Interlock Device Program is required. - One year in jail and/or a \$3,000 fine. - Vehicle is forfeited and license plates are impounded. - Jail or maximum bail and electronic monitoring.

-Ignition Interlock Device program
+Ignition Interlock Device Program

-The Ignition Interlock Device program enhances public safety by monitoring alcohol offenders.
+The Ignition Interlock Device Program enhances public safety by monitoring alcohol offenders.
 The ignition interlock device is installed and connected to the vehicle's starter.
 To start the vehicle, you must blow into the device.
-If the device detects an alcohol concentration at or above 0.02 percent, it prevents the vehicle from starting.
+If the device detects an alcohol concentration at or above 0.02, it prevents the vehicle from starting.